OnelioViera/devconnector-v2/README.md

 2. Create a .gitignore file and add node_modules/ to the file .

-3. Run git init in project root.
+3. Run git init in project root directory.

 Install dependences